 The Long Take by Robin Robertson (2018)

-‘I wanted to write about an outsider… coming to this land of opportunity and finding a country that had won the war but was destroying itself and its people,’ Robertson told us when he was shortlisted for the Booker in 2018.
+‘I wanted to write about an outsider… coming to this land of opportunity and finding a country that had won the war but was destroying itself and its people,’ Robertson told the Booker Prize website when he was shortlisted for the Booker in 2018.

-In The Long Take he chooses to follow traditional novelistic convention with a narrative arc, but the poetic prose pushes storytelling’s boundaries.
+In The Long Take, he chooses to follow traditional novelistic convention with a narrative arc, but the poetic prose pushes storytelling boundaries.
 It takes some guts to write an unclassifiable novel-length poem but, as Robertson shows, taking a big risk in a world of homogeneity pays off.
-The result is both jarring and packed with breath-taking beauty.
+The result is both jarring and packed with breathtaking beauty.

 ‘He’d sleep out on the roof, these nights and stare at this city / that’s too big to measure, / has too many windows to watch.’